rudevdr/grdl/README.md

 Shell script to download an android project from repo and build debug apk and install in android device via adb.

+*This is just a simple script which install debug apk obtained by running ./gradlew script of the project.
+If there is exception in building which doesn't produce apk, then you have to handle the exception and rerun the script.*

 ## Commands
 ./grdl <url> - If a github url is passed as the argument then the script first clones the repo then builds debug apk and installs it on the adb device.